GoalConsortium/goal_school/snakemake_README.md

 ## Introduction
 This pipeline implements the tumor only version of the GOAL Consortium Consensus Pipeline in Snakemake.
-Documentation for the pipeline can be found at the following locations:
+Documentation for the GOAL workflow can be found at the following locations:

 * [**Docker Containers**](https://hub.docker.com/orgs/goalconsortium)
 * [**Pipeline Command Scripts (inside containers)**](https://github.com/medforomics/process_scripts)